elizad/Build-an-Interactive-Form/README.md

 # Build-an-Interactive-Form
 Build an Interactive Form
+<a href = "http://pheonix-soft.com/myprojects/Build-an-Interactive-Form-master/index.html">Live Demo</a> of this project for peer review.

 Set focus on the first text field.
 When the page loads, give focus to the first text field

  Reveal a text field when the "Other" option is selected from the "Job Role" drop down menu.
 Make sure you add an text input field.
 Use the id of "other-title" for the field.
 Add placeholder text of "Your Title" for the field